 Tay-Sachs disease (TSD) is a rare genetic disease that stops the nerves from working the right way.
 It mostly affects babies and young children.
 This condition causes early death in children.
 Adults who get it may live to 60 years of age.

-TSD is caused by the absence of an enzyme.
-This enzyme is needed to break down a fatty substance called ganglioside (GM2).
-GM2 builds up without it.
-The buildup in the brain causes damage.
+TSD is caused by a faulty gene that is passed down from both parents.
+The faulty gene results in a missing enzyme.
+This enzyme is needed to break down a fatty substance.
+When this substance builds up in the brain it causes damage.

 You will be asked about your child's symptoms and health history.
 A physical exam will be done.

 Blood tests will be done to check for a missing enzyme This confirms the diagnosis.

 TSD cannot be cured.
 The goal of treatment is to manage symptoms.
 Options are:

 There are no known guidelines to prevent TSD.

 About Kids Health—The Hospital for Sick Children

 Caring for Kids—The Canadian Paediatric Society

 Kaback MM.
 Hexosaminidase A Deficiency.
 GeneReviews 2011 Aug 11.